ARJUNREDDYR2001/AIAnalystforStartupEvaluation/README.md

 -   **Comparative Analysis**: Provides an AI-generated analysis of how a startup's ARR and burn multiple compare to the competition.
 -   **Performance Radar Chart**: Visualizes the startup's performance across several key metrics against the peer average.

+### 4. Company Insights

+Generates a high-level overview of a company, including a SWOT analysis and a list of competitors.

+-   **Company Overview**: A brief summary of the company's mission and business.
+-   **SWOT Analysis**: Identifies strengths, weaknesses, opportunities, and threats.
+-   **Competitor List**: Lists potential competitors in the market.

+### 5. Investment Memo

+The final step, this dashboard synthesizes all previous analyses into a single, actionable investment memo.

+-   **Customizable Weighting**: Allows the investor to weigh the importance of Team, Product, and Market factors.
+-   **Synthesized Recommendation**: Generates a final "Invest" or "Pass" recommendation based on all available data.
+-   **Executive Summary & Rationale**: Provides a concise summary and a detailed explanation for the recommendation.

 ## Tech Stack